martuj/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 You will see the deployments that are done by ArgoCD

-This is the Ingress Application Deployment in ArgoCD

-This is the Frontend Application Deployment in ArgoCD

-This is the Backend Application Deployment in ArgoCD

-This is the Database Application Deployment in ArgoCD

 If you observe, we have configured the Persistent Volume & Persistent Volume Claim.
 So, if the pods get deleted then, the data won’t be lost.
 The Data will be stored on the host machine.

 To validate it, delete both Database pods.

 Now, the new pods will be started.

 And Your Application won’t lose a single piece of data.

 Conclusion:
 In this comprehensive DevSecOps Kubernetes project, we successfully:

-Established IAM user and Terraform for AWS setup.
+* Established IAM user and Terraform for AWS setup.
-Deployed Jenkins on AWS, configured tools, and integrated it with Sonarqube.
+* Deployed Jenkins on AWS, configured tools, and integrated it with Sonarqube.
-Set up an EKS cluster, configured a Load Balancer, and established private ECR repositories.
+* Set up an EKS cluster, configured a Load Balancer, and established private ECR repositories.
-Implemented monitoring with Helm, Prometheus, and Grafana.
+* Implemented monitoring with Helm, Prometheus, and Grafana.
-Installed and configured ArgoCD for GitOps practices.
+* Installed and configured ArgoCD for GitOps practices.
-Created Jenkins pipelines for CI/CD, deploying a Three-Tier application.
+* Created Jenkins pipelines for CI/CD, deploying a Three-Tier application.
-Ensured data persistence with persistent volumes and claims.
+* Ensured data persistence with persistent volumes and claims.